 Ovarian cancer generally begins when mutations occur in or near the cells of the ovaries.
 These mutations can invade and destroy nearby tissues.
 The mutations can even spread to other parts of the body causing different kinds of cancer to occur.

-Ovarian cancer depends on the type of cell where cancer begins.
+Ovarian cancer depends on the type of cell where the cancer begins.
 Depending on the stage and size of the cancer, a few types of ovarian cancer can include:

 Some of the factors that can increase the risk of Ovarian Cancer include: